The Wicked Witch of the West dispatches them to do her evil deeds.

 Those who don’t recognize their “greatness” and sing their praises, they view as jealous or envious–or just not up to their level.
 It’s an exhausting game of ego-preservation.

-He could think of no other alternative explanation for why the first friend didn’t invite contact him personally, and not only refused to attend, but demoted that person in his life, began to criticize the person randomly, and refused to interact with him for months, believing him to be jealous.
+He could think of no other alternative explanation for why the first friend didn’t contact him personally to invite him.
+He not only refused to attend the party, but demoted that person in his life, began to criticize the person randomly, and refused to interact with him for months, believing him to be jealous.

 The criteria for Narcissistic Personality Disorder spell out very clearly the desire to be constantly and excessively admired, an entitlement to obedience and compliance with their ideas and expectations, and a delusion that people are envious of him or her.